 “…I mean, the burns are bad and maybe Allen will lose sight in one eye, but the worst part is how disoriented they all seem.”

-“Neurological crystal poisoning is the worst.
+“Neurological crystal poisoning is the worst, that stuff never goes away.
 Poor Clara, losing both her daughter and husband.”

 “Don’t speak like they’re dead yet!”

 Rosario stood there, listening.
-Allen was the other name on the clothes at the power facility, so these had to be the people they were referring to, but some parts of the conversation did not make sense to her.
+Allen was the other name on the clothes at the power plant, so these had to be the people they were referring to, but some parts of the conversation didn’t make sense to her.
 The day before, she had assumed the workers were delayed because of the damage the crystal bullet had likely inflicted on them.
 But her bullets were designed to cause general damage over all organic matter, and didn’t have any selective effect over organs.

 “Hey, ma’am!
 The tavern’s closed!” another fisherman told Rosario.
-The group seemed to be getting tired of her presence there.
+The group seemed to be getting tired of her presence.

 “Uh, right… do you know when they’ll open?”

-“They’re not opening again today, but there are plenty of other places where you can go.”
+“They’re not opening today,” he responded, pointing at the note on the door.
+“But there are plenty of other places where you can go.”

-Her wristwatch showed 8:24, and she looked around for Emilia and Noah, but didn’t see them around.
-She walked closer to the castle, when the door of a small guard post on the side of the bridge opened.
+Her wristwatch showed 8:26, and she looked around for Emilia and Noah, but didn’t see them.
+She walked closer to the castle when the door of a small guardhouse on the side of the bridge opened.

 “Excuse me?
 Ma’am?” said a young man with a sleepy face.
 “You’re with the two smiths who came a moment ago, right?
 I already let them in.”